vinc3PO/ebayKleinanzeigenAlert/README.md

    2. Enter `/start`
    3. Copy the message ID.
 Either from `message/from/id` or `message/chat/id`.
 The message ID looks like `417417807`.
 5. Set environment variables TOKEN and CHAT_ID.
 Or hard code your token & message ID in `ebAlert/core/config.py`.
+6. Start a conversation with the bot from your Telegram App, otherwise the Telegram Bot cannot contact you.
-6. Install the dependencies
+7. Install the dependencies
    ```sh
    pip install .
    ```
-7. Run the `ebAlert` CLI
+8. Run the `ebAlert` CLI
    ```sh
    python -m ebAlert
    ```